Crime Scene Investigator Overview

 The educational requirements for a Forensic Scientist are as follows:

-- A Baccalaureate degree in biology, chemistry, or forensic science.
+- A Baccalaureate degree or higher in biology, chemistry, or forensic science.

-- Must have successfully completed two of the following three college courses: Genetics, Biochemistry, or Molecular Biology.
-Remaining course must be successfully completed prior to performing DNA casework.
+- Must have successfully completed the following college courses: Genetics, Biochemistry, Molecular Biology, and Statistics.

 Firearms Examination, Latent Prints Comparisons and Questioned Documents Analysis